felix-ops/personal-website-nextjs/src/app/blogs/content/test-blog-2.md

 This is a normal paragraph:

-    This is a code block.
+    This is a code block

 Here is an example of AppleScript: